matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 In the above example, suppose `@bob:server.example` leaves `!users:example.org`: should they be removed from the room?
-Likely not, by analogy with what happens when you switch the join rules from public to invite.
+Likely not, by analogy with what happens when you switch the join rules from `public` to `invite`.
 Join rules currently govern joins, not existing room membership.

 It is left to a future MSC to consider this, but some potential thoughts are